POLITICS

 texts.
 The lectures discuss these texts and apply their insights to a specific case or

-The Personalization of Modern Politics
+The Personalization of

-CAPRARA, GIAN VITTORIO
+CAPRARA, GIAN VITTORIO.

 Abstract: The individual characteristics of leaders and voters have assumed great